 Minsk is one of the least explored yet fascinating European capitals.
 It is a city that is both over 900 and less than 90 years old.

-And now that Belarus has opened 5-day visa-free trips to travelers from 80 countries, it is just the right time to start planning your trip!
+And now that Belarus is visa-free to travelers from over 70 countries, it is just the right time to start planning your trip!

 The guide tells how to get to the city from the National airport, where to stay, taste Belarusian cuisine and shop for souvenirs.